raspberrypilearning/c3-wolfram-facial-recognition/en/step_1.md

 ---
 ### Hardware

-+ Either a computer or a Raspberry Pi
++ Either a desktop computer, laptop, or a Raspberry Pi
-+ You have the option to use a camera (built or external)
++ You have the option to use a camera (built-in or external)

 ### Software